 I just had the longest sonogram of my life.
 I was on the table for about an hour as the tech slid the probe around my stomach, checking to make sure this little nugget is all good.
 If you have a baby after the age of 35, you are basically considered old AF and they want to be sure nothing is developmentally or genetically wrong with your wee one because you are basically dead inside according to the medical community.
-But, bonus!
+But bonus!
 This means you get extra tests and ultrasounds throughout your pregnancy.

 I was considered old with Evie too, but they never did this intense amount of testing.
 Maybe 40 is a whole other ball game?
-Maybe it’s just because I had to switch OB’s and this is the way the run things.
+Maybe it’s just because I had to switch OB’s and this is the way they run things.
 Whatever the case, my ass was on that table for an hour, viewing the videos and images of baby girl #4 who is growing inside me.
 But the time spent watching her wasn’t what made the appointment seem so very, very long…

 She has eyes